Call for papers

 Single issue order

-CCLR Current Issue: Special Issue on Process, Principles and Architecture of the Post-2020 Climate Regime (Part I)
+CCLR Current Issue: Special Issue on Design Elements of the Post-2020 Climate Regime (Part II)

-Edited by Joëlle de Sépibus and Michael Mehling, part I of the CCLR
+Edited by Joëlle de Sépibus and Michael Mehling

 Stay posted and sign up for our newsletter here